-Apply to transfer a street trading consent
+Renew a street trading consent

 How do I apply?

-Step 1: Basic disclosure
+Step 1: Basic Disclosure

 Step 2: Proof of right to work